metal-crow/Dark-Souls-1-Overhaul/README.md

 HP recovery is equal to `(0.05 + (upgrade level of weapon / 10.0)) * damage given`
 Time to recover the hp is 5000 ms, or on weapon toggle.

-* Dead Angles and Ghost Hits are back

-* Equipment (armor and rings, but not weapons) can again be changed while in any animation

-* Bug with HP bar not reflecting the correct amount of health has been fixed

-* The game has increased memory capacity (larger files can be loaded)

-* Max sized effect ids can now be sent over the network.
-This means any added effect ids are visible over multiplayer

 * Some spell types no longer lock your movement or rotation while they are being casted
 You can freely walk, run, and rotate as you are casting them, and pivot cancels work as normal
 These include everything EXCEPT: Combustions, Firestorms, and all miracles but Lighting Spear and Darkmoon Blade/Sunlight Blade

-* You can now invade or summon phantoms __anywhere__.
-This solution is imperfect, as areas where you could not do multiplayer before but are right next to areas you could (I.E Undead Burg bonfire), are treated as seperate multiplayer areas.
-(Note that DSR allows summons even with the boss dead).

-* Support for unlimited save slots

-* Support for custom  archive file loading
-Specify folder location + filenames to use, and the alternate path will be used to load them

-* Fix to prevent homing spells from desyncing

 * Fix to prevent curved swords from stunlocking

-* Fix the "broken ankles" bug when rolling

 * Fix for the halberd instant running attack glitch in mud and pvp

-* (Tentatively) compatable with [DSR Watchdog](https://www.nexusmods.com/darksoulsremastered/mods/160).
-Rename the d3d11.dll file given by watchdog to watchdog.dll, put it in the same folder as DarkSoulsRemastered.exe, and in this mod's d3d11_mod.ini, set `d3d11Chain=watchdog.dll`

-* Crash handler and reporter

 * Backstab distance and angle has been reduced.
 (60 degrees to 45, 1.5 distance to 1)

-* Communication between mod and non-mod users, to support crossplay

-* Mod file hot-swapping, so features of this mod can be dynamically turned off and on as needed.